Price Tag Practice

 It’s usually something that people take for granted – removing the price, that is.
 Again, no big deal.

-3 replies on “Price Tag Practice”
+3 responses to “Price Tag Practice”

 I often do that myself.
 Especially when I decided to raid Australian bookshops like Dymocks and Angus & Robertson.
 Then there’s that quaint bookshop in Singapore’s Changi Airport.